Direct cremation in Australia: costs, inclusions and providers

 The cremation itself costs the same regardless of which funeral director you choose.
 The crematorium fee ($600 to $1,350 for a standard weekday cremation) is a third-party charge set by the crematorium, not the funeral director.
 Every provider pays approximately the same amount to the crematorium.

-The difference between a $1,995 direct cremation and a $7,918 one is loaded almost entirely into the professional service fee.
+Most of the difference between a $1,995 direct cremation and an $8,883 one sits in the professional service fee.

 At a budget provider, the professional service fee sits under $1,000.
-The transfer, mortuary care, coffin, and cremation fee are broadly similar across all providers because those are real costs with real inputs.
-The professional fee is where the margin sits.
+The transfer, mortuary care, coffin, and cremation fee are broadly similar across all providers, because those are real costs with real inputs.
+The professional fee is where the prices differ most, which is why it pays to compare a few itemised quotes.

 The memorial-after-cremation model